Gman-Superfly/PSON_Sparse_Coherence_Recovery/docs/airtight/Fair_Test_Validation.md

 Both algorithms get the same number of `simulate_fn` calls.
 If PSON uses more evaluations per iteration, it gets fewer iterations.
 This is the standard definition of fairness in optimization benchmarks.

 #### 2. PSON's Fallback is Part of Its Design
-The fallback mechanism is not a separate advantage—it's intrinsic to how PSON works:
+The fallback mechanism is not a separate advantage - it's intrinsic to how PSON works:
 ```python
 # PSON guarantees: never worse than deterministic descent
 if exploratory_step improves: